Wonder Woman: Earth One: Volume One

 Elsewhere, Diana leads Steve to the swan plane, but is ambushed by Mala and several others.
 Mala is then called to testify in the present time.
-She angrily states that Diana broke tradition, as well as rejected her as a lover.
+She angrily states that Diana broke tradition.
 Mala chases after Diana's plane but Diana manages to escape.
 Mala returns to Hippolyta, who plans to recruit Medusa from the Underworld.

 Diana flies Steve back to the United States and brings him to a hospital.
 While in the hospital, Diana finds many elderly women who are dying and begins to panic.
 She attempts to flee, but she's confronted by several soldiers.
 She fights them off, then decides to leave.
 In the present, Etta Candy, called Beth, is summoned to testify.
 She recalls her first meeting with Diana: the bus carrying her and the Holliday Girls crashes and falls off a cliff, but Diana saves them.
 Beth scolds Hippolyta for her treatment of her daughter.

 Later, Steve is questioned by authorities until Diana and the Holliday Girls appear.
 Steve then coins the name "Wonder Woman" for the Amazon.
 Beth then remembers how she created Wonder Woman's costume for her.
 Soon after, Medusa attacks the hotel they were staying in and turns Steve into stone.
 The Amazons confront Diana and order her to come with them.
 She does so, under the promise of a trial.

 In present time, Steve's stone body is brought forth.
 Diana reveals she worked on the Purple Ray for it to affect men, and heals Steve from his petrification.
 Diana calls Hippolyta forward to testify, and discovers that she was born from Hercules's seed.
 Diana forgives Hippolyta's lies and embraces her, then travels back to the United States to complete her journey as Wonder Woman.